boltops-tools/lono-docs/_docs/layering/app.md

     LONO_APP=1 lono up app
     LONO_APP=2 lono up app

-This is useful when using the [Central Deployment Pattern]({% link _docs/patterns/central-deploy.md %}).
-It's a way to **standardize** app-focused CloudFormation infrastructure resources.
-The same blueprint is used.
+Essentially, the **same** blueprint is reuse for multiple apps.
 It's DRY.
-Of course, if an app strays too far away from the "standard" blueprint code, it may make sense to create a new dedicated blueprint.
+However, if an app strays too far away from the "standard" blueprint code, it may make sense to create a new dedicated blueprint.

 ## Stick to a Few